Roman campaigns in Germania (12 BC – AD 16): Aftermath

 Tiberius decided to suspend all military activities beyond the Rhine, leaving the German tribes to dispute over their territories and fight amongst each other.
 He was content favoring alliances with certain tribes over the others in order to maintain their conflicts against each other.
 He achieved less of his objectives in direct involvement than he had with diplomatic relations.
 In general, it was too risky to go beyond the Rhine, and it was too costly in economic and military resources than Rome could recover even if they had conquered all the lands between the Rhine and the Elbe.

-It is possible that a new attempt to invade Germania took place during the reign of Claudius, brother of Germanicus, with the expedition of Corbulo in 47, which was stopped in its tracks after initial successes against the Frisians and Chaucis.
+It is possible that a new attempt to invade Germania took place during the reign of Claudius, with the expedition of Corbulo in 47, which was stopped in its tracks after initial successes against the Frisians and Chaucis.
 It is not until Domitian that new territories were acquired, between the high valleys of the Rhine and the Danube, following the campaigns carried out by his generals between 83 and 85 (in what was called the Agri Decumates).
 In 85, lands on the western side of the Rhine were organized into the Roman provinces of Germania Inferior and Germania Superior, while the province of Raetia had been established to the south in what is now Bavaria, Switzerland and Austria in 15 BC.
 The Roman Empire would launch no other major incursion into Germania Magna until Marcus Aurelius (r.
 161–180) during the Marcomannic Wars.